 Driving fast through water is dangerous, inconsiderate and can end up being very expensive.

-Your tyres can lose contact with the road, causing you to lose steering control – called aquaplaning.
+Your tyres can lose contact with wet roads, causing you to lose steering control – this is called aquaplaning.
 If you feel it happening, hold the steering lightly and lift off to slow down gently until your tyres grip again.

-At anything above a slow crawl you’ll throw water onto pavements, soaking pedestrians or cyclists.
+At anything above a slow crawl you’ll cause water to splash onto pavements, soaking pedestrians or cyclists.
 You could be fined and get points on your licence for this.

-It only takes an egg cupful of water to be sucked into your engine to wreck it, and on many cars the engine’s air intake is low down at the front, making it quite susceptible to water damage.
+It only takes an egg cup full of water to be sucked into your engine to cause significant damage.
+For many cars, the engine’s air intake is low down at the front, making it quite susceptible to water damage.

 - Look out for slip and trip hazards like kerbs under the water.

-- Manhole covers can get lifted and moved.
+- Be aware that maintenance hole covers can get lifted and moved.

 - Water levels can change quickly.